Jump to content

 • Responsive card layout

-• Interactive transcripts – Click to search and automatic scrolling with correct semantic HTML
+• Interactive transcripts – click to jump and automatic scrolling with correct semantic HTML and a focus trap whilst the transcript is open

-• Sign language overlay – Picture-in-picture with drag-and-resize, accessible via the keyboard
+• Sign language overlay – picture-in-picture with drag-and-resize functionality, operable via the keyboard

-• Audio description – Alternative audio track with descriptions of visual content
+• Audio description – Alternative audio track with descriptions of the visual content

-• Caption styling – Fully customisable (font, size, colour, opacity, border style)
+• Subtitle styling – Fully customisable (font, size, colour, opacity, border style)

-• High-contrast mode – Windows HCM support, colour-independent design
+• High-contrast mode – Support for Windows high-contrast mode, colour-independent design

-• Focus management – Logical focus order, programmatic focus management, visible indicators
+• Focus management – Logical focus order, programmatic focus management, visible indicators, focus traps in the transcript window and in the settings dialogue

-• Touch accessibility – Buttons with a size of at least 24×24 CSS pixels in accordance with WCAG 2.2 AA (SC 2.5.8); swipeable interfaces
+• Touch accessibility – Buttons, resize handles and slider sliders with a size of at least 24×24 CSS pixels in accordance with WCAG 2.2 AA (SC 2.5.8); swipable surfaces

-• Subtitle selection – Easy switching between tracks using the CC button
+• Subtitle selection – Easily switch between tracks using the CC button

 • Subtitle styling – Dedicated styling dialogue (font, size, colour, opacity)